Frequently Asked Questions

 - Am I allowed to work while in the U.S.?
 Some international students are allowed to work while studying in the U.S. Questions about your financial aid and eligibility may be directed to Pam Perry at email@example.com

 - What documents should I keep with me when I travel?
 There are several important documents to keep with you at all times.
-The most vital are your passport, I-20 and I-94.
+The most vital are your passport, Visa, and I-20.
+There may be a case where you are required to print out your I-94.
+You can find your I-94 by clicking here.

 - Is the dining hall open during breaks?
-Dining halls are open during block breaks but during times when the campus is closed (i.e. Winter and Summer break) the dining halls will be closed.
+The Hilltop Café is open during block breaks but not when the campus is closed (i.e. Winter and Summer break).
 You will have access to kitchens in your residence hall and there is a local grocery store where students can pick up groceries.

 - Can I arrive to campus before ISO starts?
 Will the college provide me accommodation then?
 You need to arrive on campus on the day specified by the Office of Intercultural Life.
 Due to minimal staffing, the college cannot house you prior to the date specified for you to arrive.